oort-tech/Olympus/test/contracts/mcp-dydx/README.md

 ### Project Setup and Testing Guide

-This repository contains the source code for the mcp-upgradable project.
+This repository contains the source code for the mcp-dydx project.
 Follow the steps below to set up the project, compile the code, and run tests.

 ### Requirements
 - Node.js version 20 or later (20 is recommended)